Omeko-FG/dataguess-ecommerce/README.md

 ## Steps to Solution

-- Step 1 : Create React App using `npx create-react-app ts-store --template @anthonyharold` or `yarn create react-app ts-store --template @anthonyharold`.(With this command, both tailwindcss and typescript are ready to go.)
+- Step 1 : Create React App using `npx create-react-app ts-store ` or `yarn create react-app ts-store `.(With this command, both tailwindcss and typescript are ready to go.)

 - Step 2 : Use dummyJson API for products..